swiftlang/swift-foundation/Proposals/0023-progress-manager.md

 - `merge(_:_:)` - Custom logic for combining summaries from different `ProgressManager` instances
 - `finalSummary(_:_:)` - Custom behavior when `ProgressManager` instances are deinitialized

-With these additional requirements, custom `ProgressManager.Property` types can be much more useful with greater flexibility to define behaviors according to specific needs.
+With these additional requirements, the support for custom `ProgressManager.Property` types balances performance and flexibility.

 ## Acknowledgements
 Thanks to